 (b) the effect that the disclosure of the matter might have.

-22. Giving access
+22. Access, when agency must give

 If the agency decides to give access to a document and the charges imposed for dealing with the application have been paid, the agency has to give the applicant access to the document.

-23. Refusal of access
+23. Refusing access, grounds for

 (1) Subject to section 24 the agency may refuse access to a document if —

-(a) the document is an exempt document;
+(a) the document is an exempt document; or

 (b) the document is not a document of the agency; or